Thursday, March 26, 2026

 Do nice things for others, pay it forward.

 Compliment a stranger, take a friend out to lunch.
-Nothing is to small & every act of kindness matters.
+Nothing is too small & every act of kindness matters.

 Nov: